toptensoftware/CantabileTranslations/readme.md

 ## Conflicting Contexts

-Some strings are used in multiple contexts and the tool that generates the source json files coalesces these into a single entry with multiple "contexts" entries.
+Some strings are used in multiple contexts and the tool that generates the source json files coalesces these into a single entry with multiple context entries.
 Normally this is desirable behaviour as it saves translating the same string multiple times.

 Sometimes however the same English string may need different translations for a different contexts.
 Currently this isn't supported however if you encounter such scenarios please get in touch and I'll work out a solution.